As a divorce attorney and psychologically trained mediator with over 35

 - New financial accounts have been opened without explanation;

 - Your spouse has opened a PO box;

 - There have been some new “flashy” purchases (cars, watches, boats);

 - You are asked to blindly sign documents without reading them first;

-- Your spouse’s behavior has changed in how financial documents are
+- Your spouse’s behavior has changed in regard to how financial documents

 What types of assets can be hidden?